Interview – Orion of Behemoth & Vesania

 Century Media

 CrypticRock.com – It is amazing how fast time flies by!
-Having recorded four full-length albums now as a member of Behemoth, including the latest album The Satanist (2014), how would you describe the progression of the band over the years?
+Having recorded four full-length albums now as a member of Behemoth, including the latest album, 2014’s The Satanist, how would you describe the progression of the band over the years?

-Like you said, we have done several albums, and today’s Satanist album is still getting the best reviews ever.
+As you said, we have done several albums, and today’s Satanist album is still getting the best reviews ever.
 It seems like we have made some good choices in life.
-Back then we were a little younger than we are today, so making decisions was a little easier for us.
-I am not sure, if I had the same road to go through today, if I would take the risk of it.
-I do not know, but, after all, we are here and it is good.
+Back then, we were a little younger than we are today, so making decisions was a little easier for us.
+I am not sure if I had the same road to go through today, if I would take the risk of it.
+I do not know, but after all, we are here, and it is good.

 Metal Blade